DanMAX User Information

 DanMAX is primarily funded through Danish sources, however, the beamline is accessible through the MAX IV general user program.

-Proposals must be submitted via the MAX IV DUO system, however, we encourage interested users to contact the beamline staff to discuss commissioning experiment.
-When submitting proposals in DUO, please choose ‘Commissioning’ as a research area in order to select DanMAX.
+Proposals must be submitted via the MAX IV DUO system, however, we encourage interested users to contact the beamline staff to discuss their experiments before submission.
+When submitting proposals in DUO, please choose ‘Material Science with hard X-rays’ as a research area in order to select DanMAX.

 Status, available techniques and equipment: